lightbend/kalix-javascript-sdk/samples/valueentity-counter/README.md

 npm run test
 ```

-These tests leverage the mock event-sourced entity classes provided by `testkit.js`.
+These tests leverage the mock event-sourced entity and value-entity classes provided by `testkit.js`.
 These classes mimic the minimal required machinery to execute commands and handle events against a single entity for simple unit testing.
 In future, more complicated testing can leverage the Akka Serverless integration test-kit which runs the proxy inside docker (see [this example](https://github.com/lightbend/akkaserverless-framework/blob/master/javascript-sdk/integration-test/integration-testkit-test.js)).

 ## Integration Test